Manual Upload of Image Context

-Visual context helps Translators make linguistic, layout, and spacing decisions based on where strings appear in on your website, mobile or desktop application.
+Visual Context helps Translators make linguistic, layout, and spacing decisions based on where strings appear in on your website, mobile or desktop application.

 - Click Upload Files.
-Drag and drop images/screenshots directly onto the page or browse for files to upload.
+Drag and drop images directly onto the page or browse for files to upload.
 You can add a single file or multiple files at once.

 - Type the string in the text box and select the corresponding source string from your content list.

 - The context will be applied to that string(s) in the CAT Tool (not the entire job).